nfeldhausen/DeploymentGenerator/README.md

 The chart below contains all important folders and files for further development.
 ```
 generator-frontend
-├── src									# Containes all HTML Template files
+├── src                                 # Contains all HTML Template files
 │   ├── app
 │   │   ├── advanced                    # Contains all HTML Templates of the advanced TAB
 │   │   ├── animations                  # Contains all used animations
 │   │   ├── directives                  # Contains all used directives
 │   │   ├── error-modal                 # Contains the error modal used in the advanced TAB
 │   │   ├── model                       # Contains all used models
 │   │   ├── result                      # Contains all HTML Templates of the result page
 │   │   ├── services                    # Contains all services
 │   │   ├── template                    # Contains all HTML Templates of the templates TAB
 │   │   ├── welcome                     # Contains all HTML Templates ot the welcome TAB
 │   │   ├── wizard                      # Contains all HTMLTemplates of the wizard TAB
 │   │   ├── app-routing.module.ts       # Contains app routing (router links etc.)
 │   │   ├── app.component.html          # HTML Template file of the app
 │   │   └── app.module.ts               # Contains imports of all used imports etc.
 │   └── index.html                      # Main HTML Template (Contains body etc.)
 └── proxy.conf.json                     # Contains all entries to proxy requests to the backend
 ```